Knowledge Base

 New to Analytics?
 Use this interface map and the numbered sections below to familiarize yourself with the main Reporting tools and controls.Reporting-interface map

-Note: access to certain features or pages in Analytics depends on your permissions.
-Additionally, some features are only available to 360 users.
+Note: access to certain features or pages in Analytics depends on your .
+Additionally, some features are only available to .
 So it's possible you won't see all the elements or features described here.

 The breadcrumb links at the top of every page in Analytics give you access to the Google Marketing Platform organizations and product accounts, as well as Analytics accounts, properties, and views associated with your current login credentials.